richiejarvis/novatherover-arduino-control/README.md

 I then added an Arduino Uno (http://www.robotshop.com/uk/arduino-uno-r3-usb-microcontroller.html) and a 4 relay board to handle the switching of polarity, turning the magnetic brake on/off, etc to finish things off.

-This project is the current set of control code as it develops over time.
+This project is the set of control code as it develops over time.

 ##Thinking Ahead